Vivek2531/flask-sre-production-demo/README.md

 ---

 ## 🚦 Next Steps / Future Improvements
-If working with an SRE team, the following would be added to improve the system further:
+If I'm working with an SRE team, the following would be added to improve the system further:

+## Performing Infrastructure/Application level deployments with complete automation.

 ### Infrastructure as Code (IaC)
 - Use **Terraform** to manage:
-  - App Runner Service & ECR
-  - AWS WAF rules (including optional rate limiting)
-  - CloudWatch dashboards & alarms
-  - Budgets & IAM roles
-  - creating dbs, moving the application to EKS if the appliaction size increases
-  - configuring the applicaton atmost security with vpc, WAF, KMS, IAM
-  - creating prod and non prod environments to isolate the environements and easy for developers for pushing and testing the code
+  - Creating entire Infrastructure using **Terraform**.
+  - Using modules, workspaces to create secure infrstructure with prod and non prod environments.
+  - Creating Statefile in S3 with dynamoDB as backend and Hashicorp Vault for using storing the passwords, securing the API keys and IAM keys and etc.
+  - If required we can also use **Ansible** to maanage the virtual machines.

-### CI/CD Pipeline
+### CI/CD Pipelines
-- performing automate deployments using terraform in infrastructure level for **DEV** and **QA** approval deploment to **UAT** and with release planning and after client approval for **PROD**
+- performing automate deployments using terraform in infrastructure level for **DEV** and **QA** approval deployment to **UAT** and with release planning and after client approval for **PROD**
 -  for **Application** deployments also using Jenkins, Github Actions and ArgoCD.
-Integrating with testings, performing code scanning, testing and vunerability scanning code and for containers.
+Integrating with testings, performing code scanning, testing and vulnerability scanning code and for containers.
 -  using scripting in automation for updates, cronjobs, script automations.

-### Secrets & Config Management
-- Store sensitive values (DB credentials, API keys) in **AWS Secrets Manager** or **SSM Parameter Store**  or **Hashicorp Vault**

-### Caching
-- Integrating **Route 53 + Cloudfront** for caching with less latency for the application.
-If production level increases more then going higher content delivery networks as **Akamai**, **Cloudfare**.
--
+**Deployment Strategies**
+- Implement Blue/Green deployments to reduce downtime and risk by running two environments in parallel and switching traffic only after the new version is validated.
+- Use Canary deployments to roll out changes gradually to a small percentage of users first, monitor performance, then scale up to all users if stable.
+- Introduce Automated Rollbacks so that if errors or latency increase after a release, traffic automatically reverts to the previous stable version.

 ### Advanced Monitoring
 - Extend monitoring with **CloudWatch Logs Insights** or external tools like **Datadog / ELK**
 - Setting up proper monitoring tools like Prometheus, Grafana, cloudwatch, Datadog, Dynatrace.
-- Define **SLOs/SLIs** and track error budgets
+- Define **SLOs/SLIs** and track error budgets.

+### Security & Encryption
+- Managing sensitive data such as database credentials and API keys using AWS Secrets Manager or SSM Parameter Store, instead of hardcoding values or storing them in plain text.
+- Enable AWS KMS encryption for all data at rest (logs, backups, S3 objects, RDS databases) to meet compliance and protect sensitive information.
+- Ensure TLS/HTTPS is enforced for all traffic in and out of the application.
+- Use IAM roles with least privilege and rotate access keys regularly to minimize security risks.
+- Extend AWS WAF with advanced rules such as rate limiting, geo-blocking, and custom signatures to provide stronger protection against DDoS and targeted attacks.

 ### Scaling & Performance
-- Fine-tune App Runner scaling policies
-- Add **RDS** for persistent storage
+- Using Auto Scaling with best algorithem which routers the traffic as per the traffic
+- Using RDS Database with multi region for high availability
-- Add **ElastiCache (Redis)** for faster performance
+- Add **ElastiCache (Redis)** for RDS to get faster performance

----

-## 📌 Assumptions
-- Application is lightweight, Flask-based with low-to-moderate traffic
-- Required: secure (HTTPS + WAF), monitored, scalable, and within cost cap
-- Focus was on **deploying quickly and securely** while optimizing for **cost efficiency**

----
+- Use Route 53 + CloudFront for caching and reducing application latency.
+For larger-scale production workloads, consider integrating advanced CDNs such as Akamai or Cloudflare to further improve global performance and reliability.

+### Cost Optimization
+- Implementing serverless functions (AWS Lambda) which figure outs the resources which are not is use and eliminating them for cost optimization
+- Configure auto-scaling policies so resources scale down during low traffic periods.
+- If needed using Savings Plans or Reserved Instances for predictable workloads to lower long-term costs.

+### Incident Management
+- Creating an incident management process with runbooks, escalation paths, and on-call rotations so issues can be identified, communicated, and resolved quickly with minimal downtime.

+### Documentation & Knowledge Sharing
+- Creating a clear documentation about release plans, deployment processes, and architecture diagrams so new joiners can get up to speed quickly and the team follows a consistent approach.

+### Disaster Recovery
+- Setting up automated backups and snapshots for critical resources like databases and application state, so the system can be quickly restored in case of failures.
+- Implementing multi-region deployment or failover strategies to keep the application available even if an AWS region goes down.

 ## 📊 References
 - [AWS App Runner](https://docs.aws.amazon.com/apprunner/)